-257. The Governor's Orders, on their face and as applied, impermissibly burdened Plaintiff's central sincerely held central religious beliefs, compelled Plaintiff to either change those beliefs or to sin and act in contradiction to them and his conscience, and forced Plaintiff to choose between the teachings and requirements of his sincerely held religious beliefs in the commands of Scripture regarding: weekly assembly to worship; weekly speaking; preaching and teaching; singing in praise of the Creator; open doors for all; and the ordinances of Baptism and the Lord's Supper.
-This constituted the State's imposed value system on the Plaintiff - all on penalty of six months imprisonment - and all of which violated the rights of conscience in the free exercise of religion guaranteed by Article 1.
+- 247. The Governor's Orders, on their face and as applied, impermissibly burdened Plaintiff's central sincerely held central religious beliefs, compelled Plaintiff to either change those beliefs or to sin and act in contradiction to them and his conscience, and forced Plaintiff to choose between the teachings and requirements of his sincerely held religious beliefs in the commands of Scripture regarding: weekly assembly to worship, weekly speaking, preaching and teaching, singing in praise of the Creator, open doors for all, and the ordinances of Baptism and the Lord's Supper, and the State's imposed value system, all on penalty of six months imprisonment.
+All this violated the rights of conscience in the free exercise of religion guaranteed by Article I. - 248.
+The Governor's Orders, on their face and as applied, placed Plaintiff in an irresolvable conflict between compliance with the Governor's Orders and his conscience concerning central sincerely held religious beliefs.

-- 258. The Governor's Orders, on their face and as applied, placed Plaintiff in an irresolvable conflict between compliance with the Governor's Orders and his conscience concerning central sincerely held religious beliefs. - 259.
-The Governor's Orders, on their face and as applied, put substantial pressure on Plaintiff to violate his conscience and his sincerely held central religious beliefs by ignoring the teachings and tenets of Scripture concerning the assembling of Believers.
+249. The Governor's Orders, on their face and as applied, put substantial pressure on Plaintiff to violate his conscience and his sincerely held central religious beliefs by ignoring the teachings and tenets of Scripture concerning the assembling of Believers.